awesomemotive/easy-digital-downloads/readme.txt

 To get rid of the 404 error when viewing a download, you need to resave your permalink structure.
 Go to Settings > Permalinks and click "Save Changes".

-= How do I show the user’s purchase history? =
+= How do I show the user's purchase history? =

 Place the [purchase_history] shortcode on any page.